k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw9.md

-# Practical 9: Singly Linked List Implementation, Reverse Linked List, Merge Two Sorted Lists, Remove Nth Node From End of List
+# Practical 9: Singly Linked List Implementation including leetcode problems to Reverse Linked List, Merge Two Sorted Lists, Remove Nth Node From End of List

 ## Objective
 In this lab, you will implement a singly linked list data structure in Python.
 You'll create basic operations and list manipulation functions, gaining a deeper understanding of linked data structures and their operations.

 **Submission Date:** November 1st

 ## Prerequisites
 - Basic knowledge of Python syntax
 - Understanding of classes and object-oriented programming in Python
 - Familiarity with data structures concepts

-## Lab Steps
+## Part 1: Singly Linked List Implementation

 ### Step 1: Define the Node Class